 But once in a blue moon, we get that shocker.
-Saturday it came courtesy of a sensational right hook among an impressive set of power punches from Long Island’s Joe Smith Jr., who stopped Polish born light heavyweight champion Andrzej Fonfara at 2:32 of the first round.
+Saturday it came courtesy of a sensational right hook, one of an impressive set of power punches from Long Island’s Joe Smith Jr., who stopped Polish born light heavyweight champion Andrzej Fonfara at 2:32 of the first round.

 Fonfara was expected to have an easy time of it awaiting an opportunity to get a rematch with title holder Adonis Stevenson, or perhaps the winner of the soon to be announced Andre Ward vs. Sergey Kovalev bout.
-Instead, Fonfara (28-4, 16 KOs) is still trying to figure out how he got caught so inattentive by Smith (22,1, 18 KOs).
+Instead, Fonfara (28-4, 16 KOs) is still trying to figure out how he got caught by Smith (22-1, 18 KOs).

-Smith Jr., who has faced limited opposition and who to this point was still boxing part-time while working as a construction laborer, let loose some of the most accurate, effective power punches fans have seen in recent memory.
-The money punch was a devastating right hook which put Fonfara down on the canvas the first time.
+Smith Jr., who has faced limited opposition and who to this point was still boxing part-time while working as a construction laborer, let loose some of the most accurate, effective power punches seen in months from anyone.
+The money punch was a devastating right hook, which put Fonfara down on the canvas.
 Fonfara got to his feet but he was badly hurt.
 Smith Jr. moved right back in and smashed hooks and overhand shots from right and left, landing a final left hook to stop the fight.